 |12 – 69||$765|

-Where to buy a New York freshwater fishing license
+Where to Buy a New York Fishing License

 What happens if I lose my license?

-There’s no need to worry if you’ve misplaced your license, you can get a replacement in no time.
+Can’t find your license?
+Not a problem – you can get a replacement in no time.
 If you ordered online, it may be worth keeping a copy saved on your computer so that you can reprint it right away.
 Otherwise, head to any license vendor and you can get a new copy for just $5.

 Can I use my New York fishing license in other states?